diegueins680/trader/README.md

 - `POST /bot/stop?symbol=BTCUSDT` stops one bot; omit `symbol` to stop all.

 Live safety (startup position):
-- When `botTrade=true`, `/bot/start` refuses to start if it detects an existing position for the symbol (long or short, depending on positioning).
+- When `botTrade=true`, `/bot/start` adopts any existing position or open exchange orders for the symbol (long or short, subject to positioning).
-- To allow restarts to resume managing an existing position, set `"botAdoptExistingPosition": true`.
+- `botAdoptExistingPosition` is now implied and ignored if provided.
+- If an existing position or open orders are detected, `/bot/start` waits for a top combo compatible with that operation before starting (e.g., shorts require `positioning=long-short`).

 Auto-optimize after each buy/sell operation:
 - Thresholds only: add `"sweepThreshold": true`